 - You should figure out a budget for your essentials, so you have a number that you know you must spend each months (This is the time to separate needs from wants)

 - Essentials for many people include housing, food, utilities, communication, transportation, medical expenses

 - Your remaining money after essentials should be used to help rebuild credit (using a credit card for your excess money to purchase things that are not absolutely necessary can help)

 - You should put a small amount into your savings as a cushion in case you need it

 These are just some ways that you can help restore your credit after going through bankruptcy.
 These are just the first steps, if you successfully manage a secured credit card, you could later upgrade to an unsecured card.
 Just maintain the mentality that you had with the secured card and avoid spending money that you do not have.

 Need help restoring your credit after your bankruptcy?

 If you have gone through bankruptcy, think of it as a life lesson that you can learn more.
 You are still able to recover and have good credit after bankruptcy if you take the right steps.
-Team up with a Wayne County credit restoration attorney from Bryant, Logan, Wheeler Law Group, PLC for help.
+Team up with a Wayne County credit restoration attorney from Bryant Logan Law Group, PLC for help.
 We are familiar with the ways to help rebuild credit, call our firm today to schedule a

 free case evaluation!